dreadl0ck/zeus/README.md

 1 **zeus/globals.yml** for global variables visible to all scripts 2 **zeus/globals.[scriptExtension]** for language specific code such as functions

-When using a Zeusfile, the global variables can be declared in the *globals* setion.
+When using a Zeusfile, the global variables can be declared in the *globals* section.

 > NOTE: You current shells environment will be passed to each executed command.
 > That means global variables from ~/.bashrc or ~/.bash_profile are accessible by default